A Practical Scheme and Fast Algorithm to Tune the Lasso With Optimality Guarantees: Background and Methodology

 \subsection{Framework}

-We study tuning parameter calibration for Lasso for linear regression models that can contain many predictors and correlated, heavy-tailed noise.
+We study the calibration of the Lasso tuning parameter in high-dimensional linear regression models that can contain many predictors and allow for the possibility of correlated and heavy-tailed noise.
 More specifically, we assume that the data $(Y,X)$ with outcome $Y\in\rn$ and design matrix $X\in\rnp$ is distributed according to a linear regression model